Composite Veneers (Composite Resin Veneers) Cost UK 2026: Full Price Guide

 • They are cosmetic and almost never available on the NHS.

-Composite veneers cost £150–£400 per tooth at most UK private practices in 2026, making a full set of 8–10 front teeth £1,200–£4,000.
+Composite veneers — also known as composite resin veneers — cost £150–£400 per tooth at most UK private practices in 2026, making a full set of 8–10 front teeth £1,200–£4,000.
 They are faster and cheaper than porcelain veneers — and reversible, unlike composite bonding.
 Here is everything you need to know before booking.

 Quick price summary: